jpknwls/SmartFocusProduction/OPERATIONS.rst

 Process
 ~~~~~~~

 #.
-Prepare target system according to pre-requisites above.
+Prepare target system according to pre-requisites above
-   Note the hostname you use to SSH (it can be the same as your
-   actual domain name or it may differ)
+   (for example, launch an instance in AWS EC2 cloud)

 #.
 Duplicate _example/ inventory directory under inventories/
    and rename it to reflect your target system’s environment